Top free resources for teaching and learning Social Studies

 Timelines.tv is a free-to-use, video-rich, award-winning history resource for students, teachers and life-learners.
 The resources include the history of Britain, smallpox through time, the America West… All text resources on the site may be reproduced freely without payment, but please credit the site as appropriate.
 It also launched a new exciting site for users of tablets and mobile devices.
 The new site also contains timelines for ‘Nazi Germany’, ‘USA 1900-45’ and ‘The Edwardians’.

 www.history.com – your must-have site for history resources, including teaching materials, TV shows, videos, games…… over 3 million fans are following on its facebook

 Internet History Sourcebooks Project is a collection of public domain and copy-permitted historical texts presented cleanly (without advertising or excessive layout) for educational use.

 Digital History is a new Web resource that aims to cover the latest trends in digital history and to keep up with the state-of-the-field.
 Doug Seefeldt and William Thomas are the co-editors.
 It contains a Directory of Digital Historians, an Index of Digital Scholarship, information on the National Endowment for the Humanities Digital Humanities Start-up Grant, Digital History project reviews, and new media tool reviews(Citeline, Exhibit, Google Earth, Timeline, TokenX).
 The site is licensed under Creative Commons.

-History Matters - Annotated guide to best U.S. history websites
+History Matters is an annotated guide to best U.S. history websites.

-World History Sources - Guide to best world history websites with primary sources
+World History Sources is a guide to best world history websites with primary sources.

-BBC history site - Ancient history, British history, World war, Historic figures, Family history, Hands on history, History for kids and History games.
+BBC history site includes ancient history, British history, World war, Historic figures, Family history, Hands on history, History for kids and History games.

 The European Virtual Museum is a collaboration from twenty-seven European museums.
 It makes artifacts of European history available in interactive 3D form for optimized viewing through the use of QuickTime technology.